-We provide the .NET Core interface for development on the Windows, Linux, and Mac operating systems, all 64-bit.
-The .NET Core features a single class library, but the native dependencies are spread out across multiple libraries specific to these three Operating System platforms.
+We provide the .NET interface for development on the Windows, Linux, and Mac operating systems, x64.
+The .NET features a single class library, but the native dependencies are spread out across multiple libraries specific to these three Operating System platforms.
 For ARM64, the only deployment target supported is Linux.

 All of the dependencies for the Operating System you are developing on are found in the DotNETCore/Binaries directory of your installation package.
 For the other two Operating Systems where you could deploy your application, the dependencies are included in archive files.
 For example, if you installed APDFL on a Windows system, two archive files will appear in the DotNETCore/Binaries directory for Linux and macOS, Linux_Dependencies.tar.gz and macOS_Dependencies.zip.

 The process you follow to deploy your application may differ based on how you created that application.
 You need to publish your application and then deploy that application with the required dependencies.

 For example, we offer the steps to deploy one of the sample programs (MergePDF) from a Windows system, where the Adobe PDF Library was installed, to a Linux x86_64 system.

 - Change to the DotNETCore/Sample_Source/ContentModification/MergePDF directory and issue the publish command: